adaptivecomputing/plugins-mws/native/README.md

 The Native plugin type uses the Wiki interface to communicate with Moab Resource Managers and return the corresponding data to Moab Workload Manager (MWM) in the Wiki format.

-> **To use the Native plugin type, Moab Workload Manager must be properly configured as described in the
+> **Warning:** To use the Native plugin type, Moab Workload Manager must be properly configured as described in the
-> Configuring MWM section of the MWS user's guide.**
+> Configuring MWM section of the MWS user's guide.

 # Configuration Notes